01-edu/public/subjects/DPxAI/robots-harmony/README.md

 ### Task 3: Add Interactivity with JavaScript:

-#### 1- Create a New JavaScript File:

-Create a new JavaScript file called `robots-harmony.js`.

-Link this file to your `robots-harmony.html` file.

-#### 2- Add Color Change on Key Press:
+#### 1- Add Color Change on Key Press:

-You will write JavaScript functions to change the colors of different parts of your robots when specific keys are pressed.
+Inside your JavaScript file, write functions that change the colors of different parts of your robots when specific keys are pressed.

-In your `robots-harmony.js`, follow the following steps:
+Follow the following steps:

 - **Function to Change Arm Colors**: